Custom Search

 Cockatiel

 Special Traits: Good first bird, easily tamed, limited ability to talk, but can sometimes be trained to mimic whistles and short phrases.
 Males are more likely to become talkers and whistlers, and are more independent than females.
 Females tend to be quieter, more affectionate and often are more acrobatic.
 Gentle and docile, and have a friendly personality.
 Quiet compared to other birds, but can still get loud.
-Good for children and working owners as they require less time than some of their other larger parrots.
+Good for children and working owners as they require less time than some of the other larger parrots.

 Life Expectancy: about 15-25 years

-Size: about 12 inches (31 cm.)
+Size: about 12 inches (31 cm)

 Sexing: Males tend to be more colorful than females.